 The couple was thrilled to eventually qualify for an A3 rating.
 John says, “It’s fantastic not to have to worry about unexpected bills.
 At first, I was a bit obsessed with how much energy the solar panel was generating, but Ailish discouraged me by placing our projector screen in front of the access to the boiler!”

 The new living space includes a kitchen and dining area, a discreet utility room, and a relaxed TV area.
 In the corner, a curved plaster staircase, inspired by Dalí’s home in Port Lligat near Barcelona, leads up into a snug attic cinema room.

 The kitchen is by Danish Design, and features quartz worktops and dark oak doors.
 The absence of overhead cabinets and the consignment of bulky items to a large larder unit and adjoining utility room gives the room an elegant, uncluttered feel.

-In addition, the couple have a more traditional living-room with a fireplace set into a wall of chunky recessed shelving.
+In addition, the couple has a more traditional living-room with a fireplace set into a wall of chunky recessed shelving.
 “We like having a choice of areas that we can use depending on our mood!” says Ailish.

-The main bathroom is tiled with iridescent glass mosaic tiles, and adjoining the master bedroom is a spectacular en suite wet room with a glass door to an enclosed Mediterranean-style courtyard.
+The main bathroom is tiled with iridescent glass mosaic tiles, and adjoining the master bedroom is a spectacular en-suite wet room with a glass door to an enclosed Mediterranean-style courtyard.

 “It goes without saying that the house wouldn’t be anything like it is now without André,” adds John.
 “He came up with a fantastic layout that really makes use of the light and aspect, and we’re delighted with how it’s turned out.”